Have you ever seen a cruise ship you may be wondering what is below the waterline and how they actually manage to float?

 How Does the Hull Shape Make a Difference to a Ship?

 The hull is the main body of the ship.
 Hulls come in a variety of different shapes and can be built with different materials, depending on the purpose of the ship.

 There are a few different types of hulls, including:

 Ships with displacement hulls are designed to move through the water by pushing the water to the sides.

 If you were to think about a ship’s hull, this is probably what you think of by default.

 When you put a ship into water, it has to displace water in order to be able to float.
-The amount of water needed to displace, for the ship to be able to float is carefully calculated when designing the ship.
+The amount of water it needs to displace for the ship to be able to float is carefully calculated when designing the ship.

-A ship with a semi-displacement hull, acts like a displacement hull when traveling at slow speeds, pushing water to the sides of the ship.
+A ship with a semi-displacement hull, acts like a displacement hull when travelling at slow speeds, pushing water to the sides of the ship.

 Elimination of Drag